apache/pulsar/site2/docs/administration-zk-bk.md

 ### Set persistence policies

-You can set persistence policies for BookKeeper at the {% popover namespace %} level.
+You can set persistence policies for BookKeeper at the [namespace](reference-terminology.md#namespace) level.

 #### pulsar-admin